Terry Smith (American football, born 1959): Professional sports team ownership

 Smith went on to become the owner of several professional sports teams, including the National Champion and European Champion Manchester Spartans.
-In addition, he became the first American owner, chairman, and chief executive in the history of professional English League (Soccer) and European football.
-Americans have since gone on to own several of the European professional football (soccer) teams, including English teams Manchester United and Liverpool, but Smith initiated American ownership by becoming the first American to have a vision of the opportunity and to purchase a team.
-In July 1999, he bought financially struggling English League club Chester City, a club that was financially insolvent and being run by an administrator.
+In July 1999, he bought financially struggling English League club Chester City, making him the first American owner, chairman, and chief executive in the history of European football.
 He declared his belief that the club could reach Division One (now the EFL Championship) within three years.
-The club was in administration when he took over, and close to folding with more than £1 million in debt and almost all the veteran players already sold to other clubs in order to pay club bills to keep the club from going out of business.
+The club was in administration when he took over, and close to folding with more than £1 million in debt.
 He was credited with rescuing Chester from the brink of bankruptcy by supporters at the time, and announced an intention to appoint three supporters to the club board of directors, which he did.